McIntyre-Lab/TranD/docs/README.md

 # _TranD_

-[User Guide](https://github.com/McIntyre-Lab/TranD/wiki/User-Guide): Information on how to install and run TranD, with runtime estimates.
+If you are new to TranD, please see the [User Guide](https://github.com/McIntyre-Lab/TranD/wiki/User-Guide) for information on how to install and run TranD, with runtime estimates.

 Follow links for examples and documentation of the following: